NeowayLabs/data-integration-challenge/README.md

 **1 - Load company data in a database**

-Read data from CSV file and load into the database to create a catalog named **companies**.
+Read data from CSV file and load into the database to create an entity named **companies**.

-This catalog should contain the following fields: id, company name and zip code.
+This entity should contain the following fields: id, company name and zip code.

 suport file: q1_catalog.csv

-**2 - API to integrate data using a database**
+**2 - An API to integrate data using a database**

-Yawoen company started to capture website data and want to integrate with your database.
+Yawoen company started to capture website data from another source and want to integrate it with the entity you've just created on the database.

-This new source data has the following protocol:
+This new source data has the following input protocol:

-- Response format: JSON
+- Input file format: CSV

 - Parameters: